 - This ensures no opportunity is missed and helps investors close deals faster.

-What features should I look for in a real estate CRM?
+What are the essential features of a real estate CRM?

 Essential features include: